HapticFinance/docs/content/glossary.md

 metaTitle: "Glossary of terminology"
 metaDescription: "This is a glossary of the terminology used in the Haptic protocol."
 ---

+### Haptic network token (HAP)

+It is the token used a collateral by stakers in the Haptic protocol.
+It is designed with a weekly inflationary policy with progressive decay.

 ### Decentralized autonomous organization (DAO)

 A system to automate decision making, submission of proposals and voting.
 Rules are encoded in smart contracts designed to not depend on a central organization.

 ### Automated market maker (AMM)